You are hereHow to Grow Weed With CFLs

 Don't worry, there's more specific info below!

-The vegetative stage starts as soon as your young plant starts growing real leaves.
+The vegetative stage starts as soon as your young cannabis plant starts growing real leaves.
 At this point, your plant is only making stems and leaves.
 It grows just like most houseplants at this stage, so your main job is just to provide water, light and nutrients.

 - Water your plants regularly, but not too often